nikkilocke/AccountServer/README.md

 ### Windows

+Either:

+* Run the provided AccountServerSetup.msi program.
+This will install AccountServer into the folder of your choice (default C:\Program Files), and create shortcuts to it on your Desktop and Start menu.

+Or:

 * Extract all the files from the zip file into a folder of your choice.
 * Open a command prompt as administrator (in your start menu, search for "CMD", right click it, and choose "Run as Administrator").
 * In the command prompt, register the port AccountServer uses - type <sup id="a1">[*](#f1)</sup> **netsh http add urlacl url=http://+:8080/ user=Everyone**